ernsheong/grand/README.md

 ## Credits

-I claim no credit for the code here.
+I claim no credit for the generation logic.
 It's originally from user icza in https://stackoverflow.com/a/31832326/1161743.